King County Recorder's Office

 The Recorder's Office oversees Marriage Licensing.

-Effective January 3, 2011, all documents that have not been imaged (which includes most documents recorded prior to August 1, 1991) can only be acquired at the King County Archives.
-The King County Archives provides access to all recorded documents including digitally imaged documents and older, microfilmed documents.
+All documents that have not been imaged (which includes most documents recorded prior to August 1, 1991) can only be acquired at the King County Archives.
+Archives provides access to all recorded documents, including digitally imaged documents and older microfilmed documents.

-Images of some recorded documents can still be accessed online at the Recorder's Office website, and will remain available through public service terminals at the Recorder's Office.
+Images of some recorded documents can be accessed online through Records Search, and also at public service terminals at the Recorder's Office in downtown Seattle.